-In this article, we are joined by intercom expert Grahame James.
+In this article, intercom expert Grahame James joins us for an interview.
 Grahame is the Area Manager at Commtel, who design and manufacture intercom systems under the Telguard and Optimus brands.

 Here at Safeguard Systems, we’ve recently been designing and installing intercom systems using Telguard’s door entry solutions.
 Some of these recent installs required more technical considerations than usual, and the Telguard systems we have used were the perfect solution for the customer.